 Where did you start?

 I started in Campo, California at the US/Mexico border.

-I started the trail alone, but I have met many other hikers along the way, and I am always aware who is in front (and in back) of me.
+I started the trail alone, but I have met many other hikers along the way, and I am always aware of who is in front (and in back) of me.

-The trail does not start in Mexico, it starts in Campo, California at the US/Mexico border.
+The trail does not start in Mexico, it starts in Campo, California at the US-Mexico border.

 Are you asking me if I ride on the backs of wild animals while out on the trail?
 If I am actually just driving between Mexico and Canada?
 If I hike without sleep, without breaks, and without stopping until I reach Canada?
 What…?

 That book, Wild?
 Yes, I have heard of it.
 Nobody can ever think of this book’s name, and for some reason, everyone thinks it interests me.
 A book about some woman who hiked less than half of the PCT and how it made her a better person?
 It’s not a hiking book.
 Do you know why it’s not a hiking book?
 Because hiking books are boring.